ugiugi0823/DISN/README.md

 ## 2. If you want to see various defect like the picture below [Not Yet]
-Results of changing text to defect > correlation using existing prompts

 ```
 prompts = ["photo of a crack defect image",
             "photo of a crack corrosion image"]